How to Setup Jenkins Build Agents on Kubernetes Pods

 Here is a use case of this setup.

-Let’s say you want to set up a single build pipeline that builds both Java and python project.
-In this case, you can use two container templates and use them in the build stages.
+Let’s say you want to set up a single build pipeline that builds both Java and Python projects.
+In this case, you can use two container templates in the build stages.

 In the following example, in two separate stages, we are calling two different containers specified in the pod template.